Villacorta: Name and history

 Spelling variations of this family surname include Villacreses, Villacrecis, and Villacrusis.
-It was first found in Andalusia, in Southern Spain, the chief city being Seville and ancient pre-Roman Iberian town.
+It was first found in León, in Northwest Spain, the chief village being Villacorta and ancient pre-Ancient Leonese town.
 Some of the first settlers of this family name were: Andres de Villacorta, who arrived in Americas in 1812, and Diego de Villacorta, who landed in America in 1814.

 This Spanish surname Villacorta is such a name literally meaning one who came from a villa which was a Spanish habitation name from any of the numerous places so called, which acquired their name from the Spanish villa or (settlement).
-Corta was a nickname which was derived from etiquette from the Old French word curteis meaning courteous, in feudal society one of courtly manners, a well-educated man.
+Corta was a nickname which was derived from etiquette from the Latin word quorte meaning barn.
 Surnames as we know them today were first assumed in Europe from the 11th to the 15th Century.
 The employment in the use of a second name was a custom that was first introduced from the Normans.
 They themselves had not long before adopted them.
 It became, in course of time, a mark of gentler blood, and it was deemed a disgrace for gentlemen to have but one single name, as the meaner sort had.
 At first the coat of arms was a practical matter which served a function on the battlefield and in tournaments.
 With his helmet or armet covering his face, and plate armour encasing the knight from head to foot, the only means of identification for his followers, was the insignia painted on his shield and embroidered on his surcoat, the flowing and draped garment worn over the armour.